Modern and sophisticated this new home is a masterwork of design.

-Upstairs is a private oasis including the second living area with kitchenette and balcony overlooking the Golf course.
-A large spacious master bedroom which could accommodate a peaceful reading area with walk in wardrobe and ensuite, plus a balcony to relax and watch the world go by.
+Upstairs is a private oasis including the second living area with kitchenette and balcony overlooking the golf course.
+A spacious master suite plus balcony to relax and watch the world go by.

 Close to Schools